- Our Mission

-- The data so far provides a snapshot of the susceptibility of pathogens being cultured at referral veterinary laboratories.
+- The data provides a snapshot of the susceptibility of pathogens being cultured at referral veterinary laboratories.

-- Vet-LIRN is partnering with the National Antimicrobial Resistance Monitoring System (NARMS) to make the data public, with animal pathogen data being reported in conjunction with the National Animal Health Laboratory Network (NAHLN).
+- Vet-LIRN partners with the National Antimicrobial Resistance Monitoring System (NARMS) to make the data public (2018 AMR data, 2019 AMR data).
+This animal pathogen data is reported in conjunction with the National Animal Health Laboratory Network (NAHLN).

 Figure 2.
 Vet-LIRN AMR Monitoring: General Plan

 Legend: Thirty Source laboratories (25 in the U.S. and 5 in Canada) (squares) are collecting isolates.
-Six WGS labs (triangles) have 5 collaborating source labs each and sequence a subset of the isolates submitted by their source labs.
-Remaining Vet-LIRN laboratories, currently not participating in the project, are shown with circles.
+Six WGS labs (triangles) each have 5 collaborating source labs each and sequence a subset of the isolates submitted by their source labs.
+Remaining Vet-LIRN laboratories not participating in the project are shown with circles.